jonknoxdotcom/shaman/README.md

 ### File size part: (4+ hex ch)

 * The file size is store in hex, with a minimum length of 4 hexadecimal chars.
-* For a simple JSF file, this tends to make all filenames for <64k files line up.
+* For a simple SSF file, this tends to make all filenames for <64k files line up.
 * This provides a visual cue for visual reading of the file to find large files.

 ### Annotations